chengzeyi/ParaAttention/doc/fastest_hunyuan_video.md

 However, TeaCache is still a bit complex as it needs a rescaling strategy to ensure the accuracy of the cache.
 In ParaAttention, we find that we can directly use **the residual difference of the first transformer block output** to approximate the difference among model outputs.
 When the difference is small enough, we can reuse the residual difference of previous inference steps, meaning that we in fact skip this denoising step.
-This has been proved to be effective in our experiments and we achieve a nearly 2x speedup on HunyuanVideo inference with very good quality.
+This has been proved to be effective in our experiments and we achieve a 1.5x-3x speedup on HunyuanVideo inference with very good quality.

 <figure>
     <img src="https://adacache-dit.github.io/clarity/images/adacache.png" alt="Cache in Diffusion Transformer" />